jordanbecketmoore/atw-dashboard/README.md

 ![Screenshot of a dashboard with multiple line graphs for bandwidth](screenshots/screenshot.png)

-A live dashboard for a fleet of Archive Team Warriors.
-Originally a pure client-side SPA, this version splits into a Go backend and a static frontend.
-Deploy conveniently alongside a your warriors on Docker using the docker compose stack or on Kubernetes with the Helm chart.
+atw-dashboard is an all-in-one solution for running and monitoring ArchiveTeam Warriors at scale.
+Deploy a fleet of warriors and a dashboard on Docker or Kubernetes in minutes.

+## Architecture
+A Go backend server connects to all deployed warriors and streams their logs and network activity graphs to unified frontend dashboard.

 ## Docker Installation